Dicloxacillin Viatris (Dicloxacillin Sodium)

 Frequently Asked Questions

-No, there is no evidence that Dicloxacillin Viatris is addictive.
+No, Dicloxacillin Viatris is not considered addictive.

 Important Disclaimer